hikiuzrx/Skybell/README.md

    - Handle connection events and notification reception

 4. **Send Notifications**
-   - For real-time communication: Use direct WebSocket events
+   - Add notification jobs to the BullMQ queue using either:
+     - Direct BullMQ queue integration in your application
-   - For background processing: Use the REST API or BullMQ queue
+     - The REST API to add jobs to the queue
-   - Specify target users or socket IDs to receive the notification
+   - Specify target users to receive the notification

 5. **Process Notifications**
-   - SkyBell automatically processes notifications through BullMQ workers
+   - The BullMQ worker automatically processes notification jobs
    - Online users receive WebSocket notifications in real-time
-   - Offline users receive push notifications via FCM (if configured)
+   - Offline users receive push notifications via FCM (if registered)
+   - All delivery logic is handled by the BullMQ worker

 6. **Monitor and Scale**
    - Use the logs to monitor notification delivery